History of the Portugal national football team: Euro 2008

 After the successes of the Euro 2004 and the 2006 FIFA World Cup, Portugal was seen as a major contender to win the Euro 2008, but their qualification wasn't easy.
 The national team faced some problems in the last games, in addition, Scolari was suspended for three games, being substituted by his assistant manager.
 Portugal ended with seven wins and twenty-seven points (one less than first-placed Poland).
 Armenia.
 Azerbaijan, Belgium, Finland, Kazakhstan, Poland and Serbia were the opponents.
 With important triumphs against Azerbaijan (2–0 in Baku), Kazakhstan (2–1 in Almaty) and Belgium (4–0 in Lisbon and 2–1 in Brussels), they managed to qualify for the final stage.

-The Portuguese team was a featured part of TV network ESPNs ad campaign promoting their coverage of the UEFA Euro 2008 tournament.
+The Portuguese team was a featured part of TV network ESPN's ad campaign promoting their coverage of the UEFA Euro 2008 tournament.
 The first game was against Turkey and it was won 2–0, with first-ever scoring achievements for internationals Pepe and Raul Meireles.
 Their second game was against the Czech Republic, a 3–1 success.
 With assured qualification to the knockout stage, as first in group A, they played with the reserve team against Switzerland, and lost 2–0, with two Hakan Yakın goals.
 During the group stage, Scolari announced to the squad that it would be his last spell as the Portuguese manager, ending a five-year era full of prosperity.

 On 19 June 2008, Portugal played against Germany, and were beaten 2–3 after falling behind 0–2 within the first half an hour.
 Portugal proceeded to score, followed by another Germany goal, a Michael Ballack header.
 Portugal scored a consolation goal in the final minutes of normal time, courtesy of Hélder Postiga, but was eventually knocked out of Euro 2008 at the quarter-final stage.